 Why not join us for a walking holiday in Ireland, ideal for families, friends, hens & stags or work teams seeking walking breaks in Kerry.
 We will provide you with one of Killarney's top guides for a day of walks in Killarney's National Park or The Mc Gillycuddy Reeks, simply choose your route from below & get ready for a memorable day in one of Irelands most magical destination (min number 10 pax).
-Please contact Irene for further details on 064 66 33000
+Please contact Misja Herfurt for further details on 064 66 33000

 Muckross Lake & Torc Waterfall

 From Muckross House, our walk takes us around the pictursque Muckross Lake, tea and rest can be enjoyed overlooking the Meeting of the Waters.
 Your guide will explore the landscape wtih you sharing his passion of the area.
 On route back to Muckross House, we take in Torc Waterfall (7 miles- 4 hours)

 Purple Mountain & Tomies Mountain

 This walk features Purple Mountain & Tomies Mountain which overlook Lough Leane to the North East & are seperated from Macgillycuddys Reeks by The Gap of Dunloe.
 Purple Mountain derives its name from the colour of the sandstone rock, which emits a purple hue under favourable light conditions ( 5-7 hours)